Last updated: 10.09.2024

 Select the invoice or invoice period you want to export, right-click and select Export.

 Click on Export and send.
-Depending on the authentication method you use, one of the following happens:
+Depending on the authentication method used, one of the following occurs:

-If you use the new Fortnox authentication method, a new window will open where you log in with your regular Fortnox username and password.
+If you use the new authentication method for Fortnox, a new window will open where you log in with your usual Fortnox username and password.
 If authentication is successful, the export will start.

 If you are using the old authentication method, authentication takes place in the background.
-If successful, exports will start.
+If it is successful the import will start.

 At the bottom of the Invoice export window in Opter, there is a progress indicator that turns completely green when the invoice export is complete.
-If the invoice export fails, the progress bar will turn grey and say that the export failed.
+If the invoice export fails, the progress bar turns grey and there is a statement indicating that the export failed.

 If not all invoices are exported during the first attempt, click on Export and send again.
 There will be no more invoices if you export again.
 Each time an invoice is exported, Fortnox will update the invoice if it is not recorded in Fortnox.